Dmmm1997/VideoSEG-O3/docs/SETUP.md

 pip install -r requirement.txt
 ```

-The pinned requirements are taken from the working `dm_rl` environment with
-Python 3.10 and CUDA 12.4.
-If you use a different CUDA version, install the
-matching PyTorch build first and then install the remaining packages.
+The pinned requirements are taken with Python 3.10 and CUDA 12.4.
+If you use a different CUDA version, install the matching PyTorch build first and then install the remaining packages.

 ```bash
 # Optional: install FlashAttention after PyTorch is available.